 I’m always more than happy to accept books and requests from authors, publishers, and community members.
-As of April 2018, Russia Reviewed has no official TBR list, which means I can get to requests as quickly as possible.
 Request books are prioritized over regular stuff.

 Examples: Fiction (positive) – Freedom is Space for the Spirit; Fiction (negative) – Patriot; Nonfiction (positive) – Russia: What Everyone Needs to Know; Nonfiction (negative) – Fragile Empire; Comics – Moscow; Travelogue – Bears in the Streets

 Please note I am less inclined to accept requests for books in the following categories:

 - espionage thrillers (unless unconventional, exceptionally bad, or falling under the Vladimir’ich Clause)

 - economics books